MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

 8. Close the **Microsoft Edge** window.

-####	Task 7: Add html file outside of the wwwroot folder
+####	Task 7: Add html file outside of the wwwroot folder.

 1. Copy the **Test.html** file from the **Allfiles\Mod03\Labfiles\01_PollBall_begin** path to the project's main directory folder.

-####	Task 8: Run the application – content of html outside wwwroot folder not displayed
+####	Task 8: Run the application – content of html outside wwwroot folder not displayed.

-1. Run the new ASP.NET Core application in **Microsoft Edge**:
+1. Run the new ASP.NET Core application in **Microsoft Edge**.

 2. Access the following relative URL: